MVliegenthart/ConnectorDocs/intro.md

 You will need a Revelation helpdesk account in order to use this connector.
 If you are not yet signed up for Revelation helpdesk you can [get a free 30 day trial here.](https://revelationhelpdesk.com/prime-free-trial#form)

 ## How to get credentials

-To use the connector you will need the URL to your Revelation helpdesk instance and you will need a Super Admin account.
+To use the connector you will need the URL to your Revelation helpdesk instance and you will need a super admin account.
-If you have signed up for a Trial the URL will be 'https://trial.revelationhelpdesk.com' and your username will be the email address you used to sign up with.
+If you have signed up for a Trial the URL will be 'https://trial.revelationhelpdesk.com' and your super admin username will be the email address you used to sign up with.
 You will be promped to change your default password the first time you sign in to your trial account through the web interface.

 ## Getting started